-Selecting community and civil society leaders, MBBI convenes women and men interested in both genders’ contributions to peace.
+MBBI convenes community and civil society leaders who seek to support a gendered approach to peacebuilding.
 The 12-month program for each cohort emphasizes:

-Women in mediation projects: Participants design projects based on these trainings to reduce threats to peace, promote reconciliation, and educate and empower more women leaders.
+Women in mediation projects: Participants design projects based on the training to reduce threats to peace, promote reconciliation, and educate and empower more women leaders.
 The participants are supported by others in their cohort and by MBBI.

 - Women in all regions of the world are enabled to lead a range of conflict resolution and transformation processes